freeipa/freeipa/doc/designs/passkeys.md

 During upgrade, the new LDAP schema is automatically added and replicated to the replicas.

-The upgrade must create the Passkey configuration entry if it does not already exist, with value='default' for the 'require user verification' setting (meaning it will use the default value from each key).
+The upgrade must create the Passkey configuration entry if it does not already exist, with value='true' for the 'require user verification' setting.

 ## Test plan